Ten Ways to Introduce Competition to Young Tennis Players

 1. Gross motor skills are developing

-2. Reaction speed is improving, tracking skills remain difficult
+2. Reaction speed is improving, but tracking skills remain difficult

 3. Beginning to cooperate and share with others